 Pressure.
 It Can Often Be Re-Traced to Pressure.

 Pressure is what athletes feel when you take these consequences and fears and hoist them up onto our shoulders.
 Ballplayers then play scared—afraid of making further mistakes and becoming timid and robotic because of it.
 This, in turn, only makes things worse…and thus we often are met with a complete meltdown.
+No matter your position on the field, pressure is there.

 It happens at all levels, but it’s harder to spot at higher ones.